danieliser/code-mode/README.md

-# CompanyKit Local Code Mode
+# Code Mode

 > **Revolutionary AI-driven TypeScript orchestration system** - Built before Cloudflare could deliver theirs! 🚀

 ## What This Is

-Local Code Mode is a **game-changing alternative** to Cloudflare's locked Code Mode that allows AI agents to write actual **TypeScript/Python/JavaScript/Bash code** that orchestrates multiple tools in parallel, rather than making sequential tool calls.
+Code Mode is a **game-changing alternative** to Cloudflare's locked Code Mode that allows AI agents to write actual **TypeScript/Python/JavaScript/Bash code** that orchestrates multiple tools in parallel, rather than making sequential tool calls.

 ## Why This Matters